ytabuchi/docker-net-client/README.md

-# Ubuntu client image
+# Alpine client image

 ## What's this

-Ubuntu client with below tools for network and sql operation to other docker containers.
+Alpine client with below tools for network and sql operation to other docker containers.

 - ping, ipconfig
 - httpie, curl